Park and Ride Frequently Asked Questions (FAQ)

 - How many Park and Rides are there in Fairfax County?

 - Can I park overnight at a Park and Ride?

 - Am I allowed to skateboard or rollerblade there?

 - How do I get in touch with lot owners?

-There are 41 Park and Ride lots in Fairfax County.
+There are 49 Park and Rides in Fairfax County.
 They are owned and operated by several different entities, such as Fairfax County, private businesses, Virginia Department of Transportation (VDOT), Virginia Railway Express (VRE), and Washington Metropolitan Area Transit Authority (WMATA).
 A complete listing of the lots can be found here.

 Park and Ride lots in Fairfax County are free, except for those at Metrorail Stations.
-Parking at Dunn Loring, Franconia-Springfield, Huntington, Van Dorn and Vienna Metrorail Stations costs $4.50 a day.
-Passengers can only pay for parking with a SmarTrip card at Van Dorn, but passengers at Dunn Loring, Franconia-Springfield, Huntington and Vienna Metrorail Stations can use a SmarTrip card or a credit card.
+Passengers can pay for parking with a SmarTrip card or a credit card.

-Parking overnight on Fairfax County owned parking lots is allowed but you are parking at your own risk.
+Parking overnight at Fairfax County owned park and rides is allowed but you are parking at your own risk.
 Fairfax County is not responsible for any damage to your vehicle or its content while on its property.
 There is no parking for oversized vehicles (RV's, tractor trailers).